sunface/rust-by-practice/en/src/compound-types/slice.md

     let mut s = String::from("hello world");

     // Here, &s is `&String` type, but `first_word` need a `&str` type.
-    // It works because `&String` can be implicitly converted to `&str, If you want know more ,this is called `Deref` let word = first_word(&s);
+    // It works because `&String` can be implicitly converted to `&str.
+If you want know more, this is called `Deref coercion`. let word = first_word(&s);

     s.clear(); // error!